MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-zendesk.md

 1. After the connector's **Status** is marked as **Connected**, the connector is live and works.

 >[!NOTE]
+>Microsoft recommends using a short lived access token.
+Zendesk doesn't support short lived token at the time of writing this document.
+We recommend our customers to refresh the token every 6 months as a security best practise.
+To refresh the access token, revoke the old token by following [Revoke Token](https://developer.zendesk.com/api-reference/ticketing/oauth/oauth_tokens/#revoke-token).
+Once the old token is revoked, create a new secrete and re-connect Zendesk connector as documented above.

+>[!NOTE]
 >System activities will be shown with the **Zendesk** account name.

 ## Rate limits